 Although tempting to get to these exciting attractions as quickly as possible, take the extra hour to enjoy this scenic route instead!
 It’s only two hours total driving time as compared to driving just one hour from Belfast directly over the inland route.

-– by Erin Hardie at Downbubble Travels and on social media at
+– by Erin Hardie at Downbubble Travels

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!